DevIsraelHub/First-Portfolio/README.md

-# This is a React, Vite and Sass Ecommerce project
+# This is a React, Vite and Sass Portfolio project

+My actual first portfolio project 😊